markekraus/PSRAW/docs/Module/about_RedditThing.md

 ```

-## Parent
+## ParentObject
-If A Reddit Thing was a child of something like a listing, the `Parent` may contain the parent object.
+If A Reddit Thing was a child of something like a listing, the `ParentObject` may contain the parent object.

 ```yaml
 Name: Parent